rakgithub/nomadura-app/docs/new_prd.md

 * Completely remove the idea of 30% lock.
 * Lock is now tied to actual trip status (upcoming vs. completed).
 Text Change:
-Old: "Reserved portion of customer advances that will convert to earned revenue upon trip completion."
+Old:"Reserved portion of customer advances that will convert to earned revenue upon trip completion."
-New: "Advance amounts for all upcoming trips.
+New:"Advance amounts for all upcoming trips.
 These funds are still owed as service delivery."

 3.6 Trip Reserves (Card 6)
 Purpose: Show how much money is required to deliver all pending trips and whether the bank has enough.